 Skip to content

-A Sustainable Shift : Trek’s low impact aluminum bikes
+A Sustainable Shift: Trek’s low-impact aluminium bikes

-Today, we’ve shifted nearly every aluminum bike frame we produce to low-emission material — marking the largest carbon-reduction initiative in Trek history and one of the most significant sustainability milestones in the cycling industry.
+Today, we’ve shifted nearly every aluminium bike frame we produce to low-emission material – marking the largest carbon-reduction initiative in Trek history and one of the most significant sustainability milestones in the cycling industry.

 Same bikes.
 Made better.

-Our path to low-emissions aluminum
+Our path to low-emissions aluminium

 Emissions audit

-Supplier outreach program
+Supplier outreach programme

 Developed training

-We teamed up with the Dutch nonprofit Shift Cycling Culture, the German development agency GIZ, and other bike brands to develop training on the core concepts of sustainability, carbon accounting, regulatory guidance, and data analysis to help our suppliers identify the biggest impact areas in our operations.
+We teamed up with the Dutch non-profit Shift Cycling Culture, the German development agency GIZ and other bike brands to develop training on the core concepts of sustainability, carbon accounting, regulatory guidance and data analysis to help our suppliers identify the biggest impact areas in our operations.

 All-new sourcing policy

-At the same time, we created an all-new aluminum sourcing policy that ensures our partners in the supply chain are as dedicated as we are to lowering emissions.
+At the same time, we created an all-new aluminium sourcing policy that ensures our partners in the supply chain are as dedicated as we are to lowering emissions.
 The policy gives us better transparency into our Scope 3 emissions and outlines clear requirements regarding the acceptable emission levels of our products.

-First low-emission aluminum bike
+First low-emission aluminium bike

-The first low-emission aluminum bike frames are already available at Trek retailers, and low-emission material is the default for nearly every alloy bike we make.
+The first low-emission aluminium bike frames are already available at Trek retailers, and low-emission material is the default for nearly every alloy bike we make.
 Next, we’re exploring beyond the frame to see how we can lower the impact of other alloy parts.

 Before